 CS410 Java Programming (3 cr.)
 This course addresses software development using advanced object-oriented concepts and JAVA.
 It covers concurrency and synchronization issues and advanced topics of the object paradigm such as inheritance and polymorphism.
 It introduces the programming of graphics using JAVA Swing classes and examines File Streams and I/O Processing in detail.
 It compares the procedural paradigm with the object paradigm.
 It also addresses issues of programming with multiple processes and programming of systems with exception-handling capabilities.
 These concepts are introduced in the context of developing software using software tools, including libraries of components.
-Prerequisite: CS132.
+Prerequisite: Either CS122 and CS131, or CS221N.
 Offered alternate years.